 Laguna Cliffs Marriott Resort & Spa

 Laguna Cliffs Marriott Resort & Spa – near Doheny State Beach, Laguna Beach, and Dana Point Harbor – has a restaurant, a lounge, meeting rooms, two outdoor pools, a spa, a putting green, a fitness center, and walking trails.
 You can also rent bicycles and surfboards.
-If you can’t find other fun things to do in Orange County, just hang out at the hotel.
+If you can’t find other fun things in Orange County, hang out at the hotel.

 Courtyard by Marriott Foothill Ranch Irvine East/Lake Forest